tdfxlyh/tdfxlyh.github.io/_pages/about.md

   - /about.html
 ---

-I am a master's student majoring in Computer Science and Technology at Beijing University of Posts and Telecommunications.
+I am pursuing a Master’s degree in Computer Science and Technology at Beijing University of Posts and Telecommunications.